mafgit/simple-express-generator/docs/configuration.md

 **Default** `"models controllers routes config"`

-**Example** `npx simple-express-generator -f "... tests"`
+**Example** `npx simple-express-generator -f ... tests public`

-**Note** Write `... ` in the beginning of the argument (be sure to give a space after three dots) to include the defaults in your argument, otherwise you will overwrite them.
+**Note** The value for this flag must be an array, so separate each item with a space.
+Pass `... ` as well if you want to include the defaults and not overwrite them.

 ## Dependencies

-> Specify the dependencies that you want to install, in a single pair of double quotes.
+> Specify the dependencies that you want to install, each separated by a space.

 **Flag** `-d or --dependencies`

 **Default** `""` _// Express is already there, it won't be overwritten by your arguments._

-**Example** `npx simple-express-generator -d "mongoose jsonwebtoken"`
+**Example** `npx simple-express-generator -d mongoose jsonwebtoken`

+**Note** The value for this flag must be an array, so separate each item with a space.
+Pass `... ` as well if you want to include the defaults and not overwrite them.

 ## Dev Dependencies

-> Specify the dev dependencies that you want to install, in a single pair of double quotes.
+> Specify the dev dependencies that you want to install, each separated by a space.

 **Flag** `-dd or --devDependencies`

 **Default** `"nodemon"`

-**Example** `npx simple-express-generator -dd "... jest"`
+**Example** `npx simple-express-generator -dd ... jest`

-**Note** Write `... ` in the beginning of the argument (be sure to give a space after three dots) to include the defaults in your argument, otherwise you will overwrite them.
+**Note** The value for this flag must be an array, so separate each item with a space.
+Pass `... ` as well if you want to include the defaults and not overwrite them.

+## No Git

+> Specify this flag is you don't want git to be initialized

+**Flag** `--nogit`

+**Default** `false`

+**Example** `npx simple-express-generator --nogit`